melvinbeemer/Blade.novaextension/README.md

 # Blade for Nova

-This is an early version of a syntax highlighting and completion for the Blade templating engine in the Nova editor.
+This is syntax highlighting and completion for the Blade templating engine in the Nova editor.

 ## Installation